-- i) meet the operational needs of businesses; or - ii) be essential to the viability of a new development; or - iii) improve the environment or safety of streets; or - v) meet the needs of people with disabilities; or - iv) be needed by visitors to the countryside; - v) and comply with Parking Provision Guidelines." - 5.2.25 Policy LC1 'Special Protection Areas, Special Areas of Conservation and Ramsar Sites', Policy LC2 'Site of Special Scientific Interest and National Nature Reserves' and Policy LC4 'Development Affecting Sites of Local Nature Conservation Importance' seek to protect sites and habitats of varying ecological status and designation and sets out guidance and development standards for proposals to follow.
-These policies generally state that proposals will not be permitted where they would cause unnecessary harm and/or are likely to affect these sites unless there is an imperative need for the proposal and/or its need would outweigh the harm, and those impacts are kept to a minimum.

-5.2.26 LC4 - Development Affecting Sites of Local Nature Conservation Importance states:
+- i. meet the operational needs of businesses; or - ii. be essential to the viability of a new development; or - iii. improve the environment or safety of streets; or - iv. meet the needs of people with disabilities; or - v. v) be needed by visitors to the countryside; - vi. and comply with Parking Provision Guidelines." - 5.2.27 Policy DS1 General Requirements states "A high standard of design is expected in all developments in both built-up areas and the countryside and proposals for poorly designed development will be refused."

+- 5.2.28 Policy LC1 'Special Protection Areas, Special Areas of Conservation and Ramsar Sites', Policy LC2 'Site of Special Scientific Interest and National Nature Reserves' and Policy LC4 'Development Affecting Sites of Local Nature Conservation Importance' seek to protect sites and habitats of varying ecological status and designation and sets out guidance and development standards for proposals to follow.
+These policies generally state that proposals will not be permitted where they would cause unnecessary harm and/or are likely to affect these sites unless there is an imperative need for the proposal and/or its need would outweigh the harm, and those impacts are kept to a minimum. - 5.2.29 LC4 Development Affecting Sites of Local Nature Conservation Importance states:

 "Any development or land use change which is likely to have an adverse impact on a Local Nature Reserve, a Site of Importance for Nature Conservation or a Regionally Important Geological Site will not be approved unless it can be clearly demonstrated that there are reasons for the proposal which outweigh the need to safeguard the intrinsic nature conservation value of the site or feature.
 In all cases where development is permitted which may damage the nature conservation value of the site, such damage shall be kept to a minimum.
-Where development is permitted the use of conditions or planning obligations to ensure the protection and enhancement of the site's nature conservation value and other appropriate compensatory measures will be considered."

-- 5.2.27 LC5 Species Protection states that "Planning permission will not be granted for development or land use changes which would have an adverse impact on badgers or species protected by Schedules 1, 5 or 8 of the Wildlife and Countryside Act 1981 (as amended)." - 5.2.28 LC7 Landscape Protection states: "Where development is permitted within rural settlements or within the open countryside, special attention will be given to the protection of the scenic quality and distinctive local character of the landscape.
-Development which does not respect the character of the local landscape will not be permitted." - 5.2.29 LC12 Protection of Trees, Woodland and Hedgerows requires proposals for all new development will, wherever possible ensure the retention of trees, woodland and hedgerows. - 5.2.30 Policy HE9 Archaeological Evaluation requires that:
+Where development is permitted the use of conditions or planning obligations to ensure the protection and enhancement of the site's nature conservation value and other appropriate compensatory measures will be considered." - 5.2.30 LC5 Species Protection states that "Planning permission will not be granted for development or land use changes which would have an adverse impact on badgers or species protected by Schedules 1, 5 or 8 of the Wildlife and Countryside Act 1981 (as amended)." - 5.2.31 LC7 Landscape Protection states: "Where development is permitted within rural settlements or within the open countryside, special attention will be given to the protection of the scenic quality and distinctive local character of the landscape.
+Development which does not respect the character of the local landscape will not be permitted." - 5.2.32 LC12 Protection of Trees, Woodland and Hedgerows requires proposals for all new development will, wherever possible ensure the retention of trees, woodland and hedgerows. - 5.2.33 Policy LC20 South Humber Bank Landscape Initiative sets out design measures to be implemented for both industry and agricultural uses within the South Humber Bank Landscape Initiative area, including stepped back security fencing fringed with shrubs trees, and vegetation screening more generally. - 5.2.34 Policy HE9 Archaeological Evaluation requires that: